opensearch-project/documentation-website/_migrations/migration-phases/replayer-activation-and-validation.md

 ### `sourceStatusCode`

-This metric tracks the HTTP status codes for both the source and target clusters, with dimensions for the HTTP verb (e.g., GET, POST) and the status code families (e.g., 200-299).
-These dimensions help quickly identify discrepancies between the source and target, such as when DELETE 200s become 4xx or GET 4xx errors turn into 5xx errors.
+This metric tracks the HTTP status codes for both the source and target clusters, with dimensions for the HTTP verb, such as `GET` or `POST`, and the status code families, (200--299).
+These dimensions help quickly identify discrepancies between the source and target, such as when `DELETE 200s` become `4xx` or `GET 4xx` errors turn into `5xx` errors.

 ### `lagBetweenSourceAndTargetRequests`

 This metric shows the delay between requests hitting the source and target clusters.
 With a speedup factor greater than 1 and a target cluster that can handle requests efficiently, this value should decrease as the replay progresses, indicating a reduction in replay lag.

-### Additional Metrics
+### Additional metrics

 The following metrics are also reported.